AES-256

 02

-Pull patients, charts, and payment methods from your existing EMR via CSV or direct connector.
+Pull patients, charts, and payment methods from your existing EMR or practice management tool via CSV or direct connector.

 03

 Set templates per modality.
-Consent clauses, contraindications, and post-care instructions link automatically.
+Consent clauses, contraindications, and post-care instructions link automatically to every appointment.

 04

-Role-based access control with 5-minute permission cache.
-Run a 30-minute SOAP training.
+Role-based access control with a 5-minute permission cache.
+Run a 30-minute SOAP notes training for your clinical team.

 05

-Enable PhotoConsent capture on the branded patient app.
-Rehearse a full appointment end-to-end.
+Enable consent capture on the branded patient app.
+Rehearse a full appointment end-to-end, from booking through before/after photos.

 06

 Accept live appointments.
-Monitor the audit log dashboard for the first 48 hours.
+Monitor the audit logging dashboard for the first 48 hours and tighten any role that over-indexed on access.

 07

-Review audit reports, tighten permissions per role, and archive any migration exceptions.
+Review audit reports, tighten permissions per role, and archive any migration exceptions flagged during the first week.

-“The audit log alone justified the switch.
+“The audit logging alone justified the switch.
 Every PHI read, every photo view, every consent change, one ledger, seven years, one query away.

 Get started

 Preview your branded app in two minutes.
-Migration help included.
+White-glove migration included.
+Medspa EMR software, live in 24 hours.